kirenguyen/pepperServer/README.md

 socket.send(jsonMessage);
 ```

-This will also send back a Micro:Bit list to all Peppers in the same room as the two devices.
+This will also send back a Micro:Bit list to all Peppers in the same room as the two devices; the `message_type` parameter will be set to `messageType.unpairDevice`.
+There will always be a Micro:Bit list response after a request.

 ### Misc